strimzi/strimzi-mqtt-bridge/README.md

 The optional `Kafka record key` is used to define the key of the Kafka record that will be produced to the Kafka topic.
 It is defined by a template as well, and its default value is `null`.
 A valid ToMaR is a JSON file that contains an array of mapping rules.
-Each mapping rule is a JSON object that contains two properties: `mqttTopic` and `kafkaTopic`.
+Each mapping rule is a JSON object that contains two mandatory properties, `mqttTopic`, `kafkaTopic`, and one optional `kafkaKey`.
 The following is an example of a valid ToMaR:

 ```json